Ben-EJ/WebDev1/report.md

 As can be seen from the code above it is possible to use DOM with XML, ```getElementsByTagName``` is used to get all foodItem tags from the XML document and ```getAttribute``` is used to obtain the attrabutes of said tags.

 ### SAX
+Another parsing method, commonly refered to as SAX or "Simple API for XML" is an event-driven method of acessing XML documents (Oracle).
+It is most notably used in Java.
+It is used in a veriety of applications but most notably network oriented programs as it is that fastest and least memory intensive method when dealing with XML documents besides StAX also refered to as the Streaming API for XML (Oracle).

+### Stream Oreiented parsers
+A streams oriented parser unlike a DOM parser does not transmit and represent the whole document in a tree format and storing the whole thing in memory (Oracle).
+Instead it transmits the XML infosets where the are sent and parsed serially when the application is run (Oracle).
+One example of a steam oreiented parser can be found in php, or more spesifically the XMLReader class where as the reader is like a cursour that moves forward along the document stream then stops at each node on the way to the end of said document (PHP).

+### DOM oriented parsers compared with Stream Oreiented Parsers
+There are many diffrences, advantages and disadvatages to both DOM parsers and Stream orented parsers.
+Most notably as previously stated, DOM parsers represent an entire document in a tree like data structure, storing the whole thing in memory.
+Where as the stream oreiented aproach XML infosets are sent and parsed serially, the main advatage of the serial aproach is it uses less memory as the Document is not stored in it's entirety at the same time.
+This is not an issue with smaller documents, but the larger the document, the worse this will become.
+Furthermore the time taken for the document to be transmited will also increase as the documents size increases (oricle).
+Therefore in situations where one would need to use as little memory and have as high transmition speeds as possible particularly with larger files, a stream oreiented parser would be the best aproach.
+However, when dealing with small files, DOM is perfectly suitable as it offers.

 ## How Charting Can Be Enhanced.
 ### Genralistation